Streptococcus dysgalactiae: Laboratory identification

 Streptococcus dysgalactiae form large colonies (>0.5 cm) after 24 hours of incubation, and produce haemolysis on blood agar; Streptococcus dysgalactiae subspecies dysgalactiae is alpha-haemolytic, whereas Streptococcus dysgalactiae subspecies equisimilis is predominantly beta-haemolytic.
 They are facultative anaerobic, incapable of respiratory metabolism, but are aerotolerant.
 Growth is enhanced by incubation in 5% CO_{2} atmosphere, but they usually grow adequately in ambient air.
-The optimum temperature for growth is approximately 37° Celsius.
-Lancefield group C and G carbohydrate antigens are predominantly expressed, but group A and L have been documented.
+The optimum temperature for growth is approximately 37 °C. Lancefield group C and G carbohydrate antigens are predominantly expressed, but group A and L have been documented.
 However, the above characteristics are not unique to S. dysgalactiae, and further testing is required to confirm the species identity.
 Although many laboratories currently identify bacteria by mass-spectrometry (Matrix Assisted Laser Desorption/ionization Time Of Flight MALDI TOF MS), phenotypic testing is still widely used.
 Unlike Streptococcus pyogenes (harbouring Lancefield group A antigen), S. dysgalactiae is PYR-negative and Bacitracin resistant.
 The distinction from the Streptococcus anginosus group (Lancefield A, C, G or F) can be made by colony size and Voges Proskauer test (VP); the S.anginosus group being VP positive.
 Streptococcus equi contains Lancefield group C, and Streptococcus canis harbours group G, but unlike S. dysgalactiae, they are both Hyaluronidase negative.

 The identification of S. dysgalactiae to the subspecies level is most reliably performed by multilocus sequence typing.
 MALDI TOF MS does currently not possess taxonomic resolution beyond the species level.

 Molecular typing

 Several different typing systems for Streptococcus dysgalactiae have been used, the majority originally devised for the closely related species Streptococcus pyogenes.
 The most widely employed method is emm-typing.
 The emm-gene encodes the M-protein, a major virulence factor in both S. pyogenes and Streptococcus dysgalactiae.
-It is ubiquitous in Streptococcus dysgalactiae subspecies equisimilis of human origin, and its hypervariability in the 5’-terminal region forms the basis for categorization into separate emm-types.
+It is ubiquitous in Streptococcus dysgalactiae subspecies equisimilis of human origin, and its hypervariability in the 5'-terminal region forms the basis for categorization into separate emm-types.
 To date, more than 100 Streptococcus dysgalactiae subspecies equisimilis emm-types have been described (CDC Strep Lab).
 The prevailing emm-types vary in different geographical regions, and clonal outbreaks have been reported.
 Unlike for S. pyogenes, a correlation between emm-type and disease manifestation or severity has not been established for S. dysgalactiae.
 Pulsed-field gel electrophoresis has historically been employed for the exploration of clonal relationships among S. dysgalactiae, but with the increased availability and reduced costs of sequencing, it is likely to be replaced by multilocus sequence typing and single-nucleotide polymorphism analysis.